 The digital vernier calipers display measurements on a digital screen, providing instant and clear readings for the user.
 This eliminates the potential for human error when reading the scale, making measurements more reliable.
 Manual vernier calipers, on the other hand, require the user to align the scales and interpret the measurement, which can be more prone to errors.

 Overall, digital vernier calipers offer a higher level of accuracy and precision compared to manual vernier calipers due to their smaller least count and digital display.
 This makes them a popular choice for professionals and hobbyists who require precise measurements in their work.
-However, manual vernier calipers are still widely used and can be a more cost-effective option for those who do not require as high of a level of accuracy.

 How to Calculate the Least Count of a Micrometer Vernier Caliper

-The formula to calculate the least count of a micrometer vernier caliper is:
+The formula to calculate the least count of a vernier micrometer caliper is

 Least Count = Smallest division on the main scale / Total number of divisions on the vernier scale